WordPress 4.9 has debuted, and this time the world’s most popular content management system has given developers plenty to like.

 WordPress has also revealed progress on “Gutenberg”, a new editing tool coming to a future release.
-Gutenberg is billed as a major upgrade as it introduces the notion of “blocks” that will replace shortcodes, custom HTML, or hidden features that allow the embedding of different content.
+Gutenberg is a major upgrade as it introduces the notion of “blocks” that will replace shortcodes, custom HTML, or hidden features that allow the embedding of different content.

-WordPress’ developers have said that while the tool already effectively treats many content types as blocks, it doesn’t make them easy to find.
+WordPress’ developers have said that while the tool already effectively treats many content types like blocks, it doesn’t make them easy to find.
 “By embracing the blocky nature of rich post content, we will surface the blocks that already exist, as well as provide more advanced layout options for each of them.”

 But developers have also warned that Gutenberg may not be kind to existing WordPress plug-ins.
-An FAQ posted to the project’s GitHub page asked “Should I be concerned that Gutenberg will make my plugin obsolete?”
+An FAQ posted to the project’s GitHub page asked: “Should I be concerned that Gutenberg will make my plugin obsolete?”